-The T Project is the first shelter dedicated to housing the homeless transgender community in Singapore.
+The T Project is Singapore’s first and only social service for the transgender community.
 This independent community initiative was set up by Miss June Chua and her late sister Miss Alicia Chua in June 2014.
 They realised that there were many gaps in the existing social service sectors, which did not address the needs of Singapore’s transgender community.

 In June 2014, our first shelter was set up with the help of another NGO.